robgpita-noaa/inundation-mapping/pw/README.md

-# FIM HAND Dataset Generation on PW
+# FIM HAND Dataset Generation using slurm on PW
 ### Intro:

 This directory contains the requisite scripts to use a slurm scheduler to generate HAND FIM Datasets using the existing scriptss contained within the larger repository.
 At the time of writting, these slurm scripts are configured to run on the Parallel Works Cloud HPC environment.
 Modifications will be necessary to extend these scripts to run on other HPC architectures.